 Keirin: An eight-lap sprint race with usually six riders on the track at one time.
 Riders begin behind a motorized pace bike which gradually accelerates from 30km/h to 50km/h before pulling off the track with three laps to go to allow an all-out sprint to the finish.

 Team Pursuit: A 4000m match race in which two teams of four riders begin on opposite sides of the track.
 One team tries to catch the other team, or at least post the fastest time, to advance to the medal races.
 Teams ride in single file with riders taking turns at the lead while the others draft behind.

 Madison: A relay race (120 laps/30km for men, 80 laps/20km for women) featuring teams of two riders in which points are awarded on intermediate sprints.
 Every 10 laps, the first four riders to cross the line earn points.
 Teams earn an additional 20 points when they lap the field, while teams who are lapped lose 20 points.
 While one team member is racing, the other slows down to take a rest before returning to the action with a hand touch from their teammate.
-The men’s Madison was previously held at Sydney 2000, Athens 2004 and Beijing 2008 while the women’s Madison will make its Olympic debut at Tokyo 2020.

-Canada’s Olympic History (Pre-Tokyo 2020)
+Canada’s Olympic Track Cycling History (Pre-Paris 2024)